weztcy/Aorus---Gaming-Showcase-Website/README.md

 # Aorus - Gaming Showcase Website

-**Aorus - Gaming Showcase Website** is a gaming shop website developed using **HTML, JavaScript, and Bootstrap**.
+**Aorus - Gaming Showcase Website** is a gaming product showcase website developed using **HTML, JavaScript, and Bootstrap**.

-The project focuses on delivering a modern, responsive, and engaging shopping interface while maintaining visual consistency with the Aorus brand identity.
+The project focuses on presenting AORUS gaming products through a modern, immersive, and responsive interface while maintaining visual consistency with the AORUS brand identity.

 ## 🎮 About the Project

-Aorus - Gaming Showcase Website was developed as a gaming-focused e-commerce interface designed to provide an intuitive and visually consistent user experience.
+Aorus - Gaming Showcase Website was developed as a gaming-focused product presentation platform designed to showcase the AORUS ecosystem and its high-performance gaming components.

-The implementation includes structured page layouts, interactive components, responsive navigation, and interface optimization across different screen sizes.
+The website provides an engaging browsing experience by presenting various gaming products with structured page layouts, interactive components, responsive navigation, and interface optimization across different screen sizes.
+The showcased products include AORUS gaming hardware such as motherboards, graphics cards, gaming monitors, gaming laptops, desktop PCs, PC peripherals, and other PC components designed for modern gaming setups.

 ## ✨ Features

 Key features and implementations include:

-* Modern gaming shop interface
+- Modern gaming showcase interface

-* Responsive web design
+- Responsive web design

-* Intuitive navigation
+- Intuitive navigation

-* Interactive UI components
+- Interactive UI components

-* JavaScript-based interactions
+- JavaScript-based interactions

-* Bootstrap-based responsive layout
+- Bootstrap-based responsive layout
+- Product-focused presentation

-* Consistent visual design across pages
+- Consistent visual design across pages

-* Interface elements aligned with the Aorus brand identity
+- Interface elements aligned with the AORUS brand identity

-* Optimized user experience across desktop and mobile devices
+- Optimized user experience across desktop and mobile devices

 ## 🛠️ Technologies

 The main technologies used in this project are:

-* HTML
+- HTML

-* JavaScript
+- JavaScript

-* Bootstrap
+- Bootstrap

 ## 🎯 Project Objectives

 This project was developed to:

-* Deliver a functional and visually consistent gaming shop interface
+- Deliver a modern and visually consistent gaming product showcase interface
+- Present AORUS gaming products through an engaging digital experience

-* Implement responsive UI/UX across different screen sizes
+- Implement responsive UI/UX across different screen sizes

-* Provide interactive website functionality using JavaScript
+- Provide interactive website functionality using JavaScript

-* Maintain design consistency with the Aorus brand identity
+- Maintain design consistency with the AORUS brand identity

-* Create an intuitive navigation and content structure
+- Create intuitive navigation and structured content presentation

-* Ensure a consistent user experience across desktop and mobile devices
+- Ensure a consistent user experience across desktop and mobile devices

 ## 📱 Responsive Design